robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 teensy_loader_cli --mcu=imxrt1062 -v -w firmware.hex

-The IMXRT10xx-EVK have a second USB port connected to a support MCU.
+The IMXRT10xx-EVK boards have a second USB port connected to a support MCU.
 Connecting that USB port to your PC will register a disk drive with the name of the board.
 Just copy the firmware.bin file to this drive.
 That will start the flashing procedure.
 You will know that the flash was complete, if that drive disappears and reappears.
-If you decided to install the very useful Segger open-SDA firmware on that sidekick MCU, then you have to use the debugger software to upload the IMXRT firmware.
+If you decided to install the very useful Segger open-SDA firmware on that sidekick MCU, then you have to use the debugger software to upload the i.MXRT firmware.

 Serial prompt
 -------------